2004–05 Swiss Cup: Round 3

+Quarter-finals

 The ties were drawn, there was no seeding, everyone could meet everyone.
 The home advantage was granted to the team that drawn first.

-Semifinals
+Semi-finals

 The ties were drawn, there was no seeding, everyone could meet everyone.
 The home advantage was granted to the team that drawn first.

 Final

 The game was played in the St. Jakob-Park Basel.
 The advantage of the home team was granted to the team that won semi-final number one.